con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > smra ba'i dam pa mchog gi gnas/ /
 > smra ba'i seng ge tshugs pa med/ /

-Sovereign of every language, great debater,
+The sovereign of all language, great debater,
 The king of discourse, best of orators,
 The best and greatest of communicators,
-The unassailable, lion of speech,  (101)
+The unassailable, the lion of speech, (101)

 * The translation attempts bring out different nuances from these forms derived from √vad.